-For further information on notice of non-discrimination, visit http://wdcrobcolpo1.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+For further information on notice of non-discrimination, visit http://wdcrobcolpo1.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the

 Procedures for Filing Complaints

 Any person who believes he/she has been the subject of or is a witness to discrimination or harassment shall immediately notify any teacher, office personnel, or school administration.
 Complaints that cannot be reported immediately must be reported within ten school days.
 The school employee receiving the report or complaint, or who personally witnesses discrimination or harassment, shall immediately inform the school administration of the report or complaint and complete a Statement of Facts form.